nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 ## Setup

 - To enable Snippets, [install]({{< relref "/installation/" >}}) NGINX Gateway Fabric with these modifications:
-  - Using Helm: set the `nginxGateway.snippetsFilters.enable` command line argument to true.
+  - Using Helm: set the `nginxGateway.snippetsFilters.enable=true` Helm value.
   - Using Kubernetes manifests: set the `--snippets-filters` flag in the nginx-gateway container argument, add `snippetsfilters` to the RBAC rules with verbs `list` and `watch`, and add `snippetsfilters/status` to the RBAC rules with verb `update`.
 See this [example manifest](https://raw.githubusercontent.com/nginxinc/nginx-gateway-fabric/main/deploy/snippets-filters/deploy.yaml) for clarification.